Chapter 21

 (生まれついての話し方は下手だったが、努力で弁論家として大成した。)

-11.Let your precepts be short that the minds of the students may learn them
+11.Let your precepts be short that the minds of the students may learn

 quickly and hold them with faithful memory.